-- (a) recommends to the Board persons to be nominated by the Board for election at the Company's meetings of our shareholders, special or annual, if any, or to fill any vacancy on the Board that may arise between shareholder meetings; - (b) makes recommendations with regard to the tenure of the directors; - (c) is responsible for overseeing an annual evaluation of the Board and its committee structure to determine whether the structure is operating effectively; and - (d) recommends to the Board the compensation to be paid to the independent directors of the Board.
+- (a) recommends to the Board persons to be nominated by the Board for election at the Company's meetings of the Company's shareholders, special or annual, if any, or to fill any vacancy on the Board that may arise between shareholder meetings; - (b) makes recommendations with regard to the tenure of the directors; - (c) is responsible for overseeing an annual evaluation of the Board and its committee structure to determine whether the structure is operating effectively; and - (d) recommends to the Board the compensation to be paid to the independent directors of the Board.

-The Nominating Committee will consider for nomination to the Board candidates submitted by our shareholders or from other sources it deems appropriate.
+The Nominating Committee will consider for nomination to the Board candidates submitted by the Company's shareholders or from other sources it deems appropriate.